bactopia/bactopia/docs/public-datasets.md

-# Public Datasets
+# Build Public Datasets
 Bactopia can make use of many existing public datasets.
-The process for downloading these datasets and configuring them for Bactopia has been automated for the user.
+The process of downloading, building, and (or) configuring these datasets for Bactopia has been automated for the user.

 !!! info "Highly recommended to complete this step!"

     This step is completely optional, but it is highly recommended that you do not.
 By skipping this step of setting up public datasets, Bactopia will be limited to analyses like quality control, assembly, and 31-mer counting.

 ## Included Datasets
-These datasets include some that are applicable to all bacterial species and some that are specific to an organism.
-If they are available, Bactopia will recognize them and execute the appropriate analyses.
+Some datasets included are applicable to all bacterial species and some are specific to a bacterial species.
+If specified at runtime, Bactopia will recognize the datasets and execute the appropriate analyses.

 ### General
 **[Ariba's `getref` Reference Datasets](https://github.com/sanger-pathogens/ariba/wiki/Task:-getref)**